How to Talk to Your Kids about Violence and Terrorism

-“You children take their cues from you,” agrees Dr. Megan Chiarelli, a child and adolescent psychiatrist at Swedish Hospital.
+“You children take their cues from you,” agrees Dr. Megan Chiarelli, a child and adolescent psychiatrist at Swedish Medical Center.

 Natkin says one common question from parents is, “Maybe they won’t hear about it, so why bring it up?”
 She cautions, “Do not assume you know what they do or don’t know about.
 You may have control about what they’re exposed to at home, but you don’t know what conversations your child overheard at the playground, from other parents, or picked up from the news as you scanned channels, or what headlines they read while you waited in line to check out at the grocery store.
 It often results in a jumble of misinformation.”

 So what should a parent do?
 Tackle the conversations in an age-appropriate way to determine what children may have heard, and any concerns they may have as a result.